-Louisville has been rated one of the best places to live in the U. S. and in 2017, nearby Boulder, CO was rated by National and the beginning of the fall harvest.
+Louisville has been rated one of the best places to live in the U. S. and in 2017, nearby Boulder, CO was rated by National Geographic as the happiest place in the nation!

+ITEA's August/September Intensive spans the peak of summer and the beginning of the fall harvest.
 The October/November Intensive offers a climate that can range from warm days to the early snows of winter.
 The January/February Intensive may be held in the midst of snowstorms, which melt within two or three days, leaving cold and crisp sunny weather.
 And, the April/May Intensive varies from warm spring days to heavy wet snows.
 The spectrum of weather becomes a teacher, and proves to be exceptional for the study of Classical Five-Element Acupuncture.